keiseiisobe/ft_transcendence/README.md

 # How To Build

 1.  execute "docker compose up" at the root project directory
-2. If you can't, execute "sudo chown -R $USER:$USER composeexample manage.py; sudo chmod -R 777 data".
+2. If you can't, execute "sudo chown -R $USER:$USER games manage.py; sudo chmod -R 777 data".

 # Design